 Enrollee recoupment of overpayments is the refund of a premium overpayment by the enrollee due to the over-billing by the issuer.

 Any premium overpayments will normally be credited to your account and applied to future premiums due.
-Should you wish to obtain a refund, the policy owner can contact customer service (on the back of the ID card) and request a refund.
+Should you wish to obtain a refund, the policy owner can contact customer service and request a refund.

 Medical Necessity and Prior Authorization Timeframes and Enrollee Responsibilities